waqasbhatti/lcc-server/lccserver/server-docs/conesearch.md

 ## The API

-The cone search query function accepts HTTP requests to its endpoint:
+The cone search query service accepts HTTP requests to its endpoint:

 ```
 GET {{ server_url }}/api/conesearch
 ```

-### Parameters
+### Parameters and Results

 The search query arguments are encoded as URL query string parameters as described in the table below.